 Table of Contents

-Alloy steels are designed to provide specific mechanical properties through the addition of alloying elements such as chromium, molybdenum, and vanadium.
-These materials offer an excellent balance of strength, toughness, and corrosion resistance.
+Alloy steels enhance mechanical properties through the addition of elements like chromium, molybdenum, and vanadium.
+These materials achieve a balance of strength, toughness, and corrosion resistance, making them suitable for demanding applications.

-Pressure vessel steels, often designated as PVQ steels, are specifically developed for pressure vessel applications.
-These steels are characterized by their excellent mechanical properties and weldability.
+Pressure vessel steels, also called PVQ steels, are specially developed for pressure vessel applications.
+These steels stand out for their excellent mechanical properties and weldability.

 The most common types of steel used in pressure vessel construction are carbon steel, stainless steel, and alloy steel.
 Carbon steel is popular due to its strength and affordability.
 Stainless steel is chosen for its resistance to corrosion, which is crucial in harsh chemical environments.
 Alloy steels, which are a combination of several metals, are selected for their unique properties like greater resistance to high temperatures and pressures.